LibertyDSNP/spec/pages/index.md

 TBD - Quick summary of the monopolization of social media and communication media in general; Braxton maybe?

-# How to Read This Spec
+# How to Read This Specification

 The specification is divided into several modules found in the DSNP section of this website.
 Each module describes a self-contained aspect of the DSNP and includes documents detailing the function and intended use the module.